-Priority Health is the best overall Medicare Advantage company in Michigan for affordable, well-rated plans.
+Priority Health has the best Medicare Advantage plans in Michigan.

 How we analyze Medicare plans: We review Medicare Advantage plans for cost, availability, coverage and service, and we focus on HMOs and PPOs with prescription benefits.
 While they're not discussed in detail here, Medical Savings Account (MSA) plans and Special Needs Plans (SNPs) are good for people in financial need and can help policyholders save on Medicare costs.